The Leadership Council Biographies: Meet The Minds Shaping African Tech

 Founder and Chairman, APO Group

-He is also a Strategic advisor of the CEO of the Royal African Society of the United Kingdom, of the EU-Africa Chamber of Commerce, and a Special advisor to the President of Rugby Africa.
-Nicolas’ wholly-owned company, APO Group, is the only Pan-African communications consultancy and press release distribution service.
-It provides services to 300+ clients, including leading technology companies such as TikTok, Microsoft, Liquid Intelligent Technologies, Vodacom, Orange, GoDaddy, Equinix, Binance, and TECNO.
+His wholly owned company, APO Group, is the leading pan-African communications consultancy and press release distribution service.
+It provides services to more than 300 clients, including leading technology companies such as TikTok, Microsoft, Liquid Intelligent Technologies, Vodacom, Orange, GoDaddy, Equinix, Binance, and TECNO.

 Nina Triantis

-Nina holds an MBA from NYU Stern School of Business and a BA in Economics and French from Columbia University.
+MBA from Stern New York University graduate school of business and BA in Economics and French from Columbia University.

 Nomsa Chabeli